 Since familiarity with a product is the first step to widespread adoption, this suggests that a world where sex robots are an accepted everyday reality might be closer than we think.

-15.5% Of People Have Had Sex With Or Own A Sex Robot Themselves
+Some People Have Had Sex With Or Own A Sex Robot

 This suggests that rather than being a niche curiosity, sex robots are already popular.

 Not only that but men and women both had similar experiences, running contrary to the popular belief that only or mostly men could be interested in sex dolls and robots.

 This was a surprising finding because other research has suggested that sex robots are predominantly used and owned by men, particularly men with a high interest in technology (Sexologies, 2018).13

 Some pioneers of sex robot use might be motivated by social and/or sexual deprivation and will be more interested in new possibilities of sexual exploration and pleasure as a result (Sexologies, 2018).13